manuscript-submission/RadioVicuna/README.md

 Reports must be in a singe .txt file, separated by a keyword you can change in auto_inference.py (default keyword is "NEXT_CASE")
 We advise that you segment your reports to concentrate on the pertinent section.
 Future work will be done to implement 16K context to process full reports.
+(Optional) - Use the texte de-identification tool developped by Chambon and colleagues (https://github.com/MIDRC/Stanford_Penn_MIDRC_Deidentifier or https://doi.org/10.1093/jamia/ocac219).
+This tool replaces names and places with likely occurences, to maintain the understandability of the text while removing identifiying information.

 ## Prompting